Meryem Küçükbirinci

 Meryem Küçükbirinci (born 3 March 2004) is a Turkish women's football midfielder who plays in the Super League for Hakkari, and Turkey national team.

 Personal life and early years

 Meryem Küçükbirinci was born on 3 March 2004 into a family with nine children that lives on animal husbandry, and was raised at the high-altitude Kadıralak Plateau in Tonya district of Trabzon Province, northern Turkey.

-The little girl, as the middle sister of her eight siblings, had the responsibility to chase sheep and cows with the first light of the morning and to feed animals with her father.
-She spent time in nature.
-She felt the excitement when she picked up a football ball for the first time.
-By struggling for a brave life, she developed her passion for football, which started playing with her brothers in the meadow next to her house in the village.
-In addition to her family's financial difficulties, she also struggled with the traditional views of the society and went to play matches on the field with her friends every weekend.
-This perseverance and determination led her to shine in local tournaments and advance to the final matches.
-As the club Vakfıkebir, she was a member of, did not have a women's side, she played with boys in the academy team.
+As the club Vakfıkebir she was a member of did not have a women's side, she played with boys in the academy team.

 Club career

 Küçükbirinci of Trabzon (left) in the 2023–24 Super League season's away match against Fatih Vatan.